sathya-prakash-006/assignment--1/README.md

 }

 - If user email already exist then will get response as "user already exist"
--  If password and confirmpassword no same then response is "Password and confirm password not matching"
+-  If password and confirmpassword are same then response is "Password and confirm password not matching"
 -   If Register successful then user will get success message and token.